DCeronio/disconnectedNetworksYT/youtube/README.md

   rate       Queues what a user would rate a video.
-  search     Queues what a user wants to search. subscribe  Queues a channel a user wants to subscribe to. upload     Queues a video the user
+  search     Queues what a user wants to search. subscribe  Queues a channel a user wants to subscribe to. upload     Queues a video the user wants uploaded
 ```

 An example of a JSON file would be: